visy-ani/startsync/README.md

 - **Authentication**: Explore secure and seamless user authentication using NextAuth.js.
 - **Modern UI/UX**: Create a clean, responsive design using Tailwind CSS and ShadCn components.
 - **Schema Validation**: Practice robust input validation and schema handling with Zod.
+- **Markdown Editing**: Implemented react-md-editor to allow users to format their pitches using Markdown syntax.

 ## Tech Stack